-Besides these general measures, Amendment 19 established EFH Conservation Areas to protect specific EFH areas.
+In addition to the aforementioned general measures, Amendment 19 also established EFH Conservation Areas to protect specific EFH areas.
 There are 50 such closures in place as of the 2011 FMP (PFMC 2011c; Table F.6).
 Each closure has one of three gear prohibitions: all bottom contact gears, bottom trawl only, or bottom trawl with the exception of demersal seine gear.
-Together, the EFH Conservation Areas contain 7.3% of the EFH within the EEZ, and have the effect of prohibiting bottom trawling in 25.3% of the EFH that lies shallower than 700 fathoms (Table F.2; for a detailed list of the EFH Conservation Areas, and the areal extent and gear prohibitions of each, see Table F.6).
+In total, the EFH Conservation Areas contain 7.3% of the EFH found within the EEZ, and have the effect of prohibiting bottom trawling in in 25.3% of the EFH found at depths shallower than 700 fathoms (Table F.2; for a detailed list of the EFH Conservation Areas, and the areal extent and gear prohibitions of each, see Table F.6).